Things to Do at Peterhof Palace

 Things to Do Nearby

-Historic naval fortress city on Kotlin Island, accessible by car via the dam, featuring naval museums, cathedrals, and maritime history
+Historic naval fortress town on Kotlin Island, accessible by car via the dam.
+Interesting maritime history and a different perspective on the Gulf of Finland.